jackagoldman/biomass-upscaling-multisensor-review/README.md

 - see `?config` for details

 4. Run `lit_search` from `R/lit_search.R`
-- recommend running for .qmd file for reproducibility
+- recommend running in .qmd file for reproducibility

 5. Make sure to document steps in the `notebook.md` outline